rollkit/rollkit/docs/lazy-adr/adr-003-peer-discovery.md

 # Peer Discovery

-Libp2p provides multiple ways to discover peers (DHT, mDNS).
+Libp2p provides multiple ways to discover peers (DHT, mDNS, PubSub peer exchange).
 Currently there are no plans to support mDNS (as it's limited to local networks).

 ## Proposed network architecture
 1. There will be a set of well-known, application-agnostic seed nodes.
 Every optimint client will be able to connect to such node, addresses will be saved in configuration.